MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/managing-pull-requests.md

 ## Publishing to Live

 Periodically, the changes accumulated in the `staging` branch need to be published to the live website.
-This require merging the `staging` branch into the `live` branch.

-- The `staging` branch should be merged to `live` at least once per week.
+- The `staging` branch is merged to `live` each weekday at 3pm PST.
 - The `staging` branch should be merged to `live` after any significant change.
   - Changes to 50 or more files
   - After merging a release branch